 18 February to 25 June 2017

-This exhibition is the first in Europe to provide extensive insights into the œuvre of the photographer Claudia Andujar (b. in Neuchâtel, Switzerland in 1931), a resident of Brazil.
+This exhibition was the first in Europe to provide extensive insights into the œuvre of the photographer Claudia Andujar (b. in Neuchâtel, Switzerland in 1931), a resident of Brazil.
 In the early 1980s, in connection with her activist involvement in efforts to protect and preserve the Yanomami, the largest indigenous ethnic group in the Amazon region, she produced "Marcado" (The Marked Ones).
 The portraits launched Andujar's in-depth exploration of the Yanomami culture and have come to be considered her single most important series.
-In the exhibition they are on view with other workgroups spanning the period from the 1960s to the present.
-In extraordinary portrayals of the Amazon region and the urban environment of São Paulo, the human being is mirrored in his relationship to society and politics, city and nature and enters into intense dialogue with the photographer's subjective viewpoint.

 The exhibition has been made possible with a funding by Deutsche Börse Photography Foundation.